jcreyf/SoundDetector/README.md

 Ideas and initial code taken from: [Piddler In The Root](http://www.piddlerintheroot.com/sound-sensor/)

-We have projects based on these boards:
+I have projects based on these boards:
 - [RaspberryPI](RaspberryPI);
 - [ESP32](esp32);